-Director for the Centre of the Integrative Ecology (CIE) at Deakin University took a teenage passion and transformed it into a successful research career, supporting the protection of our planet.
+The Professor of Terrestrial Ecology and leader of the Wildlife and Conservation Biology Group at Deakin University took a teenage passion and transformed it into a successful research career, supporting the protection of our planet.

 His love of bushwalking and support from high school biology teachers led him to a research field he describes as “a big field with plenty of room to explore important issues, for decades as it turns out.”

 Still to this day, Professor Driscoll loves to spend his time on multi-day bushwalks exploring and he’s passionate about increasing awareness of science communication and helping people understand the flow-on impacts of their own actions for biodiversity.

 Ecology – a branch of biology that works to understand how species interact with each other and their environment – is a research field that supports the work towards environmental solutions to counteract the devastating impact humans have on biodiversity.

 "Ecological research is essential for understanding how nature is affected by human impacts,” said Professor Driscoll.
 “I combine ecology with the expanded scope and norms of Conservation Biology to guide my research.
 It's analogous to medical science, where saving lives is regarded as a central tenet.
 In conservation biology, conserving biodiversity is the central value.

 “The planet’s biodiversity is in crisis because of the massive and increasing human pressures placed on the natural world,” Professor Driscoll says.
 “So, research in ecology and conservation biology is critically important, but also incredibly challenging.”

 To help expand the boundaries of the field and comprehend the impact human pressures have, Professor Driscoll supports HDR students to take on their own research projects.